-Semester - 2.5 Credits Prerequisite: None Offered in Grades: 9,10,11,12
+Semester - 2.5 Credits Prerequisite: None

+Offered in Grades: 9,10,11,12

+Design is all around us and it is the first step to producing anything from the shoes we wear to the homes we live in.
+Communicating ideas through drawings plays a vital role in the design industry.
 This is a foundational course for the Architecture and Engineering Design Program.
-The fundamentals of drafting are introduced and applied through freehand sketching, mechanical drawings and 3D design.
+The fundamentals of drafting are introduced and applied through freehand sketching, mechanical drawings, and 3D design.
 Students will gain knowledge on the basics of drafting by learning about abstract visualization through multi-view drawings of physical objects and 3D digital software.
 Students will also examine the necessity of a variety of technical drawings to accurately represent the "designed environment" which surrounds them.
-Students are introduced to the art of hand-drafting, Autodesk TinkerCad and 3D Printers (LulzBot, Ultimaker & MakerBot).
+Students are introduced to the art of hand-drafting, CAD modeling software and 3D Printers (LulzBot, Ultimaker & MakerBot).
 Students will also use the design process to solve authentic problems and project their solutions in drawings and digital format.